baldurk/renderdoc/docs/CONTRIBUTING/Filing-Issues-Bugs.md

 # Environment

-Please update the environment section to at least list the main three items:
+Please update the environment section for at least the three items present, the RenderDoc version you are using, your OS, and the graphics API(s) that you are seeing the bug on.

-1. The RenderDoc version you are using (including the date or commit hash for nightly builds)
+For the RenderDoc version if you're using a nightly build include the date or commit hash for that nightly build, since the v1.X number is not unique.
-2. Your OS, such as Windows 7, Ubuntu, Android, Windows 10
-3. The graphics API where you can reproduce this bug.

 Giving more details here such as your GPU and driver version can't hurt, but you must include the three above since this gives important information about where the problem might be.